-The literature review presented here is an excerpt of a detailed and comprehensive review presented to the Water Research Commission (WRC) as a separate report with the title: "Community Engagement in Drinking Water Supply Management: A Review".
-It can be downloaded from the WRC Knowledge Hub with reference TT 583/13.
+The literature review that follows focuses on water service delivery, community/public engagement, and the role of ICTs in service delivery.
+The review is an excerpt of a detailed and comprehensive review presented to the Water Research Commission (WRC) as a separate report with the title: "Community Engagement in Drinking Water Supply Management: A Review TT 583/13".